ialbert/biostar-central/docs/recipes/faq.md

 # FAQ - Frequently Asked Questions

-This page was originally created to answer questions reviewers posed while reviewing our scientific publication.
+This page was initially created to answer questions reviewers posed while reviewing our scientific publication.

+## Answers to reviewers

 ### Who can run a recipe?